2023 Best Allied Health Professions Associate Degree Trade Schools in Illinois

 After completing their Associate Degree, allied health graduates from Triton College carry an average student debtload of $12,562.

-College of Lake County ranked #6 on this year’s Best Allied Health Professions Associate Degree Trade Schools in Illinois list.
-College of Lake County is a large public school located in the suburb of Grayslake.
+College of Lake County came in at #6 in this year’s edition of the Best Allied Health Professions Associate Degree Trade Schools in Illinois ranking.
+College of Lake County is a fairly large public school located in the suburb of Grayslake.

 Elgin Community College landed the #7 spot in the 2023 rankings for the best associate degree allied health professions programs.
 Located in the city of Elgin, ECC is a public college with a medium-sized student population.